 A separate AM and PM peak period intersection analysis for the study area intersections was completed in VISSIM for the build alternatives.
 In order to replicate field conditions, the AM VISSIM models included the Sunland Park Academy school zone located on Sunrise Boulevard, approximately 1,100 feet east of southbound ramp terminal intersection.
 The intersection delay and LOS summary is shown in Table 5-5 and the queue summary is presented in Table 5-6.
 Note results for Alternative 2 and Alternative 4 are taken from models that do not include the school zone on Sunrise Boulevard.
 These alternatives were removed from consideration before the school zone was modeled on Sunrise Boulevard and therefore time was not spent rerunning alternatives already proven unfeasible.
-Alternative 2 was removed from consideration before the off-ramp queued back to I-95 and exceeded available storage by over double the length of the off-ramp.
+Alternative 2 was removed from consideration because the northbound off-ramp queued back to I-95 and exceeded available storage by over double the length of the off-ramp.
 Alternative 4 was removed from consideration after conversation with FDOT at a District Interchange Review Coordination (DIRC) Meeting.
 During the discussion, it was agreed that the loop ramp should be signalized to improve pedestrian safety.
 Alternative 4 does not signalize that loop ramp and was therefore eliminated as a viable alternative.
-Based on the operational analysis, the recommended improvement is Alternative 3A - Signalized Loop Ramp and Extend Eastbound Merge to NW 17th Avenue.
+Based on the operational analysis, the recommended improvement is Alternative 3A.